us-women-in-robotics-research/us-women-in-robotics-research.github.io/README.md

 ## Want to make your own similar site?

 This site was fairly straight forward to put together and host.
 Github makes it very easy and free.
-[Here](https://pages.github.com/) is a link on how to create and github site.
+[Here](https://pages.github.com/) is a link on how to create and host a github site.
 Feel free to clone/copy any of the code you find in this repository.

 ## Want to contribute to this site?